What is the purpose of the Korean Placement Test?

 steps to enroll in a Korean course at UCI:

 1. Take the Korean Placement Test.
+Register for this online exam here.

 2. Complete a Student Language Background Survey (SLBS) and meet with a Korean faculty for an oral interview